 The dark web consists of hidden pages that can only be accessed through specialist technologies and web browsers.
-The dark web can be used by journalists or activists who need to maintain anonymity for their safety.
-It can, however, also be used to protect the anonymity of individuals wishing to commit dangerous and illegal activities.
-In common perception, the dark web is a place where drugs, weapons, and exploitation are rife.
+It is used by journalists and political activists who need to maintain anonymity to ensure their safety.
+However, the dark web more commonly hits headlines for its role in criminal activities; in common perception, the dark web is a place where drugs, weapons, and exploitation are rife.

-One of the commodities traded on the dark web is data.
+So long as your staff don’t have access to the dark web (via one of these specialist technologies), this may seem like an irrelevant concern.
+But drugs and weapons aren’t the only commodities traded on the dark web; data can also be sold.
 This includes compromised account credentials, credit card details, addresses, and social security numbers.
-You might not even know that you’ve been hacked, but your company and employee details could end up for sale.
+You might not even know that your organization has been hacked, but your company and employee details could end up for sale.

-A good dark web monitoring solution should allow you wide visibility into the dark web, without venturing into it.
-This prevents admin users from putting themselves at risk or having to be exposed to elicit content.
-The solutions should flag keywords relevant to your organization.
+A good dark web monitoring solution should allow you wide visibility into the dark web, without your IT or security staff venturing into it themselves.
+This prevents admins from putting themselves at risk or having to be exposed to elicit and dangerous content.
+To achieve this, the solution should flag keywords relevant to your organization.
 You are then able to monitor the threat as it evolves, to ensure you can respond appropriately.

 There is not one single dark web monitoring solution for all use cases – some are fully automated, some require a team of experts to run, and some utilize ML and AI to provide accurate and relevant insights.
 In this guide, we explore some of the top dark web monitoring solutions and focus on key features, subscription options, and who they’re best suited for.